larajax/docs/index.md

-# Getting Started
+# What is Larajax?

-Building for the web often feels more complicated than it should be.
-Larajax cuts the noise so you can focus on what your app needs.
-You skip the usual setup.
-You skip the front-end clutter.
-You get clear, readable code.
+Larajax lets your HTML call **Laravel controller methods** directly using `data-request`.
+No public API routes.
+No duplicated endpoints.
+Each page keeps its own actions.

-Larajax gives you small controller actions you call straight from the view.
-They behave like API endpoints but stay inside the controller that uses them.
+You define small, focused controller handlers and trigger them straight from the view.
+They behave like API calls but stay scoped to the page that uses them.

-On the browser side, Larajax includes a light JS helper.
-Your markup triggers the action, and it sends the request and applies the response for you.
+On the browser side, Larajax ships with a **light JavaScript framework**.
+Your markup fires the action.
+Larajax sends the request and applies the response.
+You can also call handlers directly with `jax.ajax()` when you need full control.

 Built by the team behind [October CMS](https://octobercms.com), this pattern has been battle-tested for years and is now available for the [Laravel Framework](http://laravel.com/) as a standalone package.